 Isabel was at the London Spiritualist Alliance’s rooms again, this time to listen to Edward Maitland on The Probable Course of Development and Ultimate Issue of the Present Spiritual Movement.

 Source: Light: A Journal of Psychical Occult and Mystical Research volume IX January-December 1889.
-London: Eclectic Pubg Co Ltd of 2 Duke St Adelphi.
+London: Eclectic Publishing Co Ltd of 2 Duke St Adelphi.
 Issue number 432 Saturday 13 April 1889 pp179-182.
-On a list of the more prominent spiritualists in the audience was a “Miss Bates” who might be the GD member and vigorous proponent of spiritualism Emily Katharine Bates.
+On a list of the more prominent spiritualists in the audience was a “Miss Bates” who might be the future GD member and vigorous proponent of spiritualism Emily Katharine Bates.

 9 APRIL 1889